Helping Clients With Sensory Processing Challenges

 So it’s worth allowing a little more time for clients with these issues.
 And to recognise that clients with these problems may find that they need to pace themself more and may require more sessions to get the results other clients do.

-Do what you can to help clients with sensory issues feel relaxed, there are so many powerful relaxation techniques you can teach your clients how to relax, and simple mind tools to bring into your therapy practice.
+Do what you can to help clients with sensory issues feel relaxed, there are so many powerful relaxation techniques you can teach your clients how to relax, and simple mind tools to bring into your therapy practice such as my free meditation course.

 Chronic Health Conditions – 5 Tips On How To Find The Right Help